Anchorena Presidential Estate: History

 Among more than 200 tree and shrub species -from all corners of the planet- they stand out for the remarkable development of their specimens, various species of oak, cork, araucaria, bald cypress, Japanese maples and more than 60 species of eucalyptus, which they are part of one of the most important collections in the country.
 In addition, native and exotic species coexist in the park.
 Among the first, birds stand out, represented by more than 75 species.
 Among the exotic species, the Chital, originally from India, that Anchorena introduced in our country in the 1920s is especially attractive.
 The Axis, considered the most beautiful of the cervids in the world, abounds in the Park.

-Residence
+Presidential residence

-The former residence of Aarón de Anchorena located on his farm in Barra del Río San Juan is currently a resting residence for Uruguayan presidents.
-The mansion, built in 1911, combines the Norman and Tudor styles.
+Following the death of Aarón de Anchorena in 1965, the estate and its surrounding lands were transferred to the Uruguayan state under the condition that the area be converted into a public national park, while the main residence would serve as the official retreat of the country’s head of state and government.
+The mansion, built in the 1910s, combines the Norman and Tudor styles.

+The residence began operating in this capacity in 1968, during the presidency of Jorge Pacheco Areco.
+Since then, it has served as an official retreat for successive constitutional presidents, as well as a venue for Cabinet meetings and bilateral meetings with foreign heads of state.
+The surrounding area was formally opened to the public as Anchorena National Park in 1989.

-The first president to use the residence was Jorge Pacheco Areco.
-Since then, Uruguayan presidents have met there with different leaders, such as George Bush, Felipe González, Cristina Fernández de Kirchner, Mauricio Macri, Anne, Princess Royal, and Alberto Fernández.
+Visitors to the estate have included US President George Bush, Spanish Prime Minister Felipe González, Anne, Princess Royal of the United Kingdom, Brazilian President Luiz Inácio Lula da Silva and Argentine presidents Cristina Fernández de Kirchner, Mauricio Macri and Alberto Fernández.